Iowa-based beverage companies sue the state over new THC limits

 The state, which says it does not comment on pending litigation, has yet to file a response.

+Read this story at Iowa Capital Dispatch, part of States Newsroom, a nonprofit news network supported by grants and a coalition of donors as a 501c(3) public charity.
+Iowa Capital Dispatch maintains editorial independence.
+Contact Editor Kathie Obradovich for questions: info@iowacapitaldispatch.com.

-The post Iowa-based beverage companies sue the state over new THC limits appeared first on Iowa Capital Dispatch.
+This article originally appeared on Des Moines Register: Iowa-based beverage companies sue the state over new THC limits